 A. The Micro Hoe can be mounted on any tractor (or other vehicle) capable of carrying an extra 350 pounds (159 kg).
-Our plans provide an example of a solid mount sub frame cage that attaches to the rear of your tractor at 6 points, two upper mounts, two lower mounts and two arms that go under the rear axle and attach to forward points on the tractor frame.
-The backhoe then attaches to this sub frame at 4 points with quick pins, two upper and two lower.
+Our plans provide an example of a solid mount sub frame cage that attaches to the rear of your tractor at six points, two upper mounts, two lower mounts and two arms that go under the rear axle and attach to forward points on the tractor frame.
+The backhoe then attaches to this sub frame at four points with quick pins, two upper and two lower.

 The Micro Hoe can also be mounted to a category — 0-point or larger 3-point hitch — by welding mounting flanges to the in-board side of the main frame and using quick pins.
 The design of the Micro Hoe gives you two large sections of square tubing (horizontal) on the main frame with plenty of room for mounting flanges.
 The slew cylinder is mounted out-board which lets you mount the Micro Hoe backhoe very close to the rear of a garden tractor, or allows you the flexibility for plate mounting the backhoe to a skid steer or other vehicle.

 A. There are a few ways to accomplish this.
 The most expensive would be to take our plans to a welding shop and have it built, however there are less expensive alternatives to this.
 We suggest looking into the vocational schools or community colleges in your area to find out if they have any steel fabrication or welding courses available.
 Usually the instructors of these classes would welcome the thought of someone with well drawn CAD plans offering to sponsor the class with a welding project of this type.
-You would pay for all of the steel and hydraulics required and they would provide the labor to cut and weld it all together, free of charge.
+You would pay for all the steel and hydraulics required, and they would provide the labor to cut and weld it all together, free of charge.

 This benefits all parties involved, the students are given the experience of working with CAD plans, steel and hydraulics, the school system benefits by having someone sponsor the project and of course, you benefit by getting to keep the Micro Hoe when they are finished!